Home United Kingdom Australia USA Canada Norway New Zealand India South Africa Belgium Sri Lanka

 Note: Some information on this page was provided by Bob Anderson via his book The Alvonian Andersons' and is reproduced here with his family's permission.

 Alfred Augustus Warland (29 November 1857 - 1942) was the son of Thomas Alfred Warland (1828 - 1880) and Sarah McLean (1827 - 1859).
+He enters this story from the 1870s.

 It is believed that Alfred Warland first lived with his mother's brother at Emu Plains but then left home at the age of 14 and headed north to Queensland.
 There he is believed to have worked as a jackeroo and boundary rider.
 He reached Blackall in West Queensland and acquired a property which he called Nepean Downs.
 His believed to have purchased other properties as well including one on the Darling Downs.
-At the age of 20 he was said (in family history passed down) to have married a Lillian in 1877 but there is no record of this in either NSW or Queensland records.
+At the age of 20 he was said (in family history passed down) to have married a woman named Lillian in 1877 but there is no record of this in either NSW or Queensland records.

 William Nowland (born Windsor in September 1804) died at Campberwell in NSW on 28 April 1884 aged 80.